k77torpedo/ForgeAndUnity/README.md

 Be aware that if you want to use this over the standard `NetworkManager` or not depends on the scope and features of your own project and is at your own discretion.

 ## Features
+*The term "NetworkScene" describes a Unity-Scene with a `NetworkManager` that is only handling the `NetworkBehaviors` in that Unity-Scene.

 * A Scene-based `NetworkManager` for easy creation of `NetworkScenes*`
 * Multiple `NetworkScenes*` per Server-Instance
 * Multiple Server-Instances (Can run the first 5 `NetworkScenes*` of your game on "Server_1" and another 3 `NetworkScenes*` on "Server_2")